Published:

 With its natural beauty and strong job markets, the Pacific Northwest attracts residents from all over the country.
 Those looking to buy a new home have plenty of amazing locations to choose from in the region, including Washington and Oregon.

 But many find themselves asking the same question: Should I buy a home in Oregon or Washington?
-Here’s an updated look at housing costs when buying a home in Washington State versus Oregon in 2023.

 Buying a Home in Washington vs. Oregon

-At the statewide level, home values in Washington and Oregon are not too far off from each other.
+At the statewide level, home prices in Washington and Oregon are not too far off from each other.
 Let’s take a closer looking at how buying a Washington home compares to buying a home in Oregon.

 Buying a Home in Washington